Boston Based DUI Defense Attorney

 The legal limit for drinking and driving in every U.S. state is 0.08%.
 Also known as blood alcohol concentration or blood alcohol level, the blood alcohol content (BAC) is measured by chemical testing.

-If you were arrested and charged with drunk driving in Boston or elsewhere in Massachusetts, call (617) 580-3449 today to speak with Keegan Law about your defense options.
+If you were arrested and charged with drunk driving in Boston or elsewhere in Massachusetts, call (617) 580-3449 today to speak with Boston DUI Lawyer about your defense options.

 There are two major types of chemical tests: